Well, it’s been nearly two years since I’ve visited home, so I guess it’s finally time!

 You just can’t beat it.
 I LOVE getting lost on purpose (something I do often, even not on purpose).
 I’m a sucker for architecture, especially anything in Europe!
 Gothic, Victorian, Romanesque… I. Freaking.
 LOVE.
 It.

 By walking around I stumbled upon some pretty cool stuff.
 Old churches, random residential buildings I fell in love with and wished I lived in, the cutest darn pastel buildings, random castles… Doing this might have been my favorite thing during my one day in Cologne!
 I probably detoured a thousand times.

 COST: Null! (zero in German, in case you’re wondering.)

 Street Art of Ehrenfeld

 Oh, wait a second… I spoke too soon.
 This might have been my favorite part.
 I’m a bit obsessed with street art.
+It’s not just something you can find wandering around Berlin, Cologne has some great walls too.
 It’s certainly worth a stroll around town to see some of these works of art.
 If you’re staying in the area too, why not?
 Here’s a picture of the map my hostel made for me to point out some of the best places to find it..
 Most are near the train station: